Richardaeld/Fat_Racoon_Kitchen/README.md

         + Checks max and min character length.
         + Checks for allowed characters.
     + Created callable function library instead of repeating code.
-    + Using if expressions: to replace blank sections(missing database data) with filler Templates, to add the lazy banner on random recipe, etc....
+    + Using if expressions: to replace blank sections(missing database data) with filler templates, to add the lazy banner on random recipe, etc....
     + Using for expressions: to generate list data (ex. recipe lists, recipe ingredient lists, recipe step lists, etc...).
     + Using a random number generator to randomly select recipes.